sudarshansangle56/Basic-React-Frontend/README.md

 # Lunacal-Task

 This repository contains the frontend task.

-*All buttons are working after click on add image you can add image from your PC. *
+*All buttons are working after click on add image you can add image from your PC*

 ## Overview